iexela/angular-wform/ROADMAP.md

+1. Make value optional in vControls
-3. Support of native controls
+2. Add support of value to native controls
-3.2.
-Tests about changing of vnode types
+3. Implement tests for native controls to test changing of vnode types
-3.3.
-Tests about keys and data
-3.6.
-Tests about influence of disable/enable
-3.7.
-Tests that manual changes made on native control are always persisted
 4. Support of portals
 5. Attach to already built form
 7. Think how to simplify patch implementation